GTV (Indonesian TV network): History

-On the same year, Global TV became broadcaster of Serie A.
+On the same year, Global TV became the broadcaster of Serie A.

 On 1 January 2007, Global TV and MNC Media acquired MTV Indonesia after previous contract agreement with MTV Asia, Global TV officially started produced and create MTV programs, previously tapped in Malaysia and now broadcast live on Global TV studio such as MTV Global Room, MTV Ampuh, MTV Total Request and MTV Insomnia.
 MTV logo which previously appear during on-air and commercial break, now disappear during commercial break like Nickelodeon logo on Global TV.

-Global TV became broadcaster of UEFA Euro 2008 alongside RCTI and TPI.
+Global TV became one of the broadcasters of UEFA Euro 2008 alongside RCTI and TPI.

 In 2009, Global TV became broadcaster of 2009 FIFA Confederations Cup and 2010 FIFA World Cup alongside RCTI.

 In 2010, Global TV became broadcaster of Premier League from 2010–11 to 2012–13 with MNCTV.

 In 2011, MTV program on Global TV only aired in the midnight, started from 01:00 to 04:00 WIB.

 On 1 January 2012, Global TV stopped aired MTV program after 10 years. but still aired MTV EXIT on 1 September 2012.

-On 11 October 2017, Global TV was rename as GTV and introduce new logo for its 15th anniversary (Amazing 15), the name GTV already use as Global TV initial.
+On 11 October 2017, Global TV was rebranded as GTV and introduced a new logo for its 15th anniversary (Amazing 15), the name GTV already use as Global TV initial.

-Since November 2017 after the re-branding, GTV not aired any sporting events until 2019.
+Since November 2017 after the re-branding, GTV had not aired any sporting events until 2019.

 GTV began broadcasting the E-Sport tournaments/contests (including talent searching show)/events in 2019.

-Since 30 December 2020, GTV has return into the New DVB-T2 transmitter operated by RCTI for Jakarta and surrounding with Digital Television until migrated from Analogue signal (PAL-B/G) since 3 November 2022 after moved to 28 UHF Digital channel.
+Since 30 December 2020, GTV has returned into the New DVB-T2 transmitter operated by RCTI for Jakarta and surrounding with Digital Television until migrated from Analogue signal (PAL-B/G) since 3 November 2022 after moved to 28 UHF Digital channel.

-Not only RCTI, GTV Jakarta also did not sign off the analogue service on November 3, 2022, and later was permanently shut down on November 4, 2022, at 12:00am following MNCTV, iNews and RCTI to sign off the analogue service and switch over to DVB-T2 serving Greater Jakarta.
+GTV Jakarta, and RCTI, didn't sign off the analogue service on November 3, 2022, and later was permanently shut down on November 4, 2022, at 12:00am following MNCTV, iNews and RCTI to sign off the analogue service and switch over to DVB-T2 serving Greater Jakarta.